 Dark, dramatic and mysterious, gypsies have both fascinated and frightened people the world over since the 14th century.
-Traveling nomads indulging in eternal wanderlust, mystics who dance with bells on their ankles, fortune tellers who live life on the outskirts of society… these wanderers have the reputation for living a rugged life, filled with mystery and adventure.
+Traveling nomads indulging in eternal wanderlust, mystics who dance with bells on their ankles, fortune tellers who live life on the outskirts of society… these wanderers have the reputation for living a rugged life filled with mystery and adventure.
 As a teenager, I kept wanting to run away and join their romantic-looking caravans.
 As a fashion and beauty writer, I have marvelled at how their influence marks the runways almost every single season.
-And as a grownup who needs to get into a costume for Halloween without looking like a complete moron, I have often turned to their exotic look for inspiration.
+And as a grownup who needs to get into a costume for Halloween (yes, it’s that time of the year already!) without looking like a complete moron, I have often turned to their exotic look for inspiration.

 Because whether or not most of the stereotypes of gypsies are true, one fact remains: the gypsy theme certainly fits in well with Halloween.
 This is particularly true for those of us who want to give free reign to our creative fantasies and also for those who want to do the whole costume bit but still look mind-blowingly gorgeous!
 So, cast a spell this Halloween, without resorting to the ubiquitous sexy witch costume, by channeling your inner gypsy queen.